priancho/mysqldump-to-csv/README.md

 ## Todo
  * A rigorous series of unit tests, proving that this works on a diverse set of MySQL dump files without any side effects
  * Some more documentation
- * A solution to a bug where one column is a string ending in `)` and the next column is a string starting in `(`.
-The current program logic suggests that the parentheses would be stripped.